literate-programming/lit/Formula/README.md

 # Usage

+## Homebrew-project
+The following requires that a special project be setup on Github to house your brew formulas.
+This is not currently available but has been provided as information for future expansion.
+Please refer to the [Direct URL Installation Method](#Direct-URL-Installation) below.

-Use the following commands to Tap the Homebrew repository
+Use the following commands to Tap the Homebrew repository:

 ```sh
 brew tap literate-programming/lit